Kumaramandotang/WeatherTool/README.md

 # How to build and install application as package and install it in CLI?

-1. Open the project folder(WeatherTool --> WeatherTool) and run the command line for the same directory.
+1. Open the project folder(WeatherTool) and run the command line for the same directory.
 2. Now execute the command "dotnet pack".
 3. A new package fill will be generated in "pkg" folder.
 4. Now execute the command "dotnet tool install --global --add-source ./pkg weathertool".